-The desire to use drones and helicopters as camera positions has increased considerably in the last few years and we recognise its popularity in the industry.
+The desire to use drones and helicopters has increased considerably in the last few years and we recognise their popularity in the industry.
 There are laws in place, however, which safeguard railway infrastructure preventing aerial operations nearby without our permission.
 Depending on what you're looking to achieve, one of the following methods of approach is required prior to any aerial filming being undertaken.

-- For requests to fly further than 50m (or further than 150m in congested areas), we ask you notify us using the (50+) Drone Filming Notification form, downloadable below, sending it both to firstname.lastname@example.org and email@example.com.
-There is no minimum notice period associated with this and no fee
+- Requests to fly further than 50m we ask notify us using our UAV Filming Notification (50+) form, downloadable below.
+No minimum notice period nor fee is required

-- For requests to fly within 50m (or within 150m in congested areas), you will be required to apply using the (50-) Drone Filming Application form, downloadable below sending it both to firstname.lastname@example.org and email@example.com .
-A timescale of 14 working days is required and a non-refundable consideration fee of £500+VAT will be required on receipt of an application.
-Take note that the following are required in support of the application :
+- Requests to fly between 20m-50m, need apply using our UAV Filming Application (20-50m) form, downloadable below.
+At least 14 working days and a non-refundable consideration fee of £500+VAT will be required on receipt of an application.
+The documentation below needs also to be submitted in support of :

 - A current CAA permission certificate